-The principal and coach were able to provide strong standards-aligned coaching to key grades throughout the year, and their support of key grades led to increased student proficiency in grades K-5 by the second benchmark.
-For example, from benchmark 1 to benchmark 2, the percentage of second grade students proficient increased by 18% in math.
+The principal was able to provide strong standards-aligned coaching to key grades throughout the year, and her support of key grades led to increased student proficiency in grades 2nd and 3rd by the second benchmark.
+For example, from benchmark 1 to benchmark 2, the percentage of kindergarten students proficient increased by 36% in math.
 Multiple grades had double digit growth in math.
+Subgroups, such as English learners also saw double digit increases in percent proficient.

 The onset of COVID-19 and the suspension of in-person instruction posed some challenges that led to creative ideas to support student growth.
 We were not able to complete our third round of assessments as we prioritized instruction and were still determining the best ways to proctor our interim assessments via Zoom due to the COVID-19 school closure in March.
-We were able to collect end-of-year data on key standards from the final units of instruction in math in grades K-5.
+We were able to collect end-of-year data on key standards from the final units of instruction in math in grades K-8.
 This information was then used to plan for accelerated learning and to close unfinished learning in 21-22.
 We did continue to support teachers with virtual coaching and virtual professional development that was focused on data analysis, standards deconstruction, intellectual preparation and planning/instruction.
 Teachers continued to teach math and language arts standards four days a week with one day for professional development.
 One challenge we encountered was needing to take our Eureka and EL Education curriculum and turn it into a virtual curriculum.
 Both Eureka and EL Education provided guidance to varying degrees.
 With the support of network staff, teachers were able to modify pacing calendars and work across our network to create virtual lessons based on the original lessons.
 All books were scanned and students still had access to reading complex texts online.
 Additionally, teachers held office hours for all students so they could check in one-on-one with students in all subgroups.